-In one example from the study children were expected to solve problems such as 24 + 46 in any way they could and to understand how they solved the problem so they could tell their teacher and other pupils about it.
+In one example from the study, children were expected to solve problems such as 24 + 46 in any way they could and to understand how they solved the problem so they could tell their teacher and other pupils about it.
 The pupils made gains in their learning when compared with control groups.

-You might wish to read a case study (click to case study 3 p 12) that illustrates how a secondary teacher used a child-centred, enquiry approach in geography.
+Case study 3 (page 36) illustrates how a secondary teacher used a child-centred, enquiry approach in geography.

-The evidence on this page is rooted in numerous RfTs and their linked case studies, but especially in the following RfTs:

-Consulting pupils about teaching and learning

-Raising standards through classroom assessment

-Effective literacy teaching in the first years of school

-Promoting students' persistence in meeting challenges

-Transforming teaching and learning with ICT

-Experience in and on action: How do they help learning?

-Curriculum: What effective features of curriculum planning and delivery do teachers use?
+- Consulting pupils about teaching and learning - Raising standards through classroom assessment - Effective literacy teaching in the first years of school - Promoting students' persistence in meeting challenges - Transforming teaching and learning with ICT - Experience in and on action: How do they help learning? - Curriculum: What effective features of curriculum planning and delivery do teachers use?